telerik/maui-docs/controls/datepicker/styling/styling.md

 <snippet id='datepicker-style-toggle-button-style' />

-In addition, add the following namespaces:
+In addition, add the `telerik` namespaces:

  ```XAML
 xmlns:telerik="http://schemas.telerik.com/2022/xaml/maui"
  ```

-The following image shows what the DatePicker control looks like when the styles described above are applied:
+The following image shows what the DatePicker control looks like when the styles described above are applied on different platforms:

 ![DatePicker](../images/datepicker_style.png)